Guilherme774/Guilherme774/README.md

 ### Hi there!
 I am Guilherme Silva 👋

 - 👨‍💻 I’m a Developer
-- 🔭 I’m currently working on Intern C# Dev
+- 🔭 I’m currently working on Full Stack Developer
-- 🌱 I’m currently learning C# and JavaScript
+- 🌱 I’m currently learning Angular and JavaScript
 - 📫 How to reach me: silva.guilhermee77@gmail.com

 ##